CDAT/cdat/docs/user-guide.rst

 **Data Object**

 Array data attribute sets and their associated dimensions are to be modified outside of VCS.
-See the CDMS2 and Numeric module documentation for data extraction, creation and manipulation.
+See the CDMS2 module documentation for data extraction, creation and manipulation.

 VCS Secondary Objects (or Secondary Elements)
 ---------------------------------------------